orlp/golf-cpu/specification.md

 The virtual machine will have a user-defined amount of heap and stack memory available for the _GOLF_.
 It is also possible that the memory will grow on-demand.
 The heap starts at memory address `0`, the stack starts at memory address `0x1000000000000000`, and both grow upwards.
+All memory is initially zeroed out.
 There is no implicitly addressed _ztack_ pointer in _GOLF_, but `z` will always be `0x1000000000000000` at program startup, the other registers will be `0`.

 Memory address `0xffffffffffffffff` is special - stores to this address will be written to the virtual machine's stdout, reads come from stdin.
 You may only